undeadatrian/ScreenPixelator/README.md

 Instructions
 ------------
 Import the project in Visual Studio and run the code.
-(Or go to the WindowsApplication1\bin\Debug folder and grab ScreenPixelator.exe to get the latest stable build)

 You can use the X and Y number boxes to set the size of your display.